gsmainclusivetechlab/mmapi-android-sdk/docs/merchantPayment/viewTransaction.Readme.md

-# View A Transaction
+# Retrieve a Transaction

-The details of particular transaction can be viewed using following functions,Pass the tranactionb reference obtained from view Request state
+`viewTransaction(transactionReference) creates a GET request to /transactions/{transactionReference}`

+> `This endpoint returns the details of a transact

 ### Usage/Examples